5 minute read

 4. Eliminate Distractions

-Have you ever taken an image and thought, ‘I wish that street light wasn’t there’ or ‘I wish there wasn’t so much in the background’?
+Have you ever created an image and thought, ‘I wish that street light wasn’t there’ or ‘I wish there wasn’t so much in the background’?
 If so, then there’s a simple solution to your troubles – eliminate those distracting elements.
 When composing your image, take notice of what appears in the frame.
-If there is a sneaky branch creeping into the frame, or maybe even someone standing in the background of your shot, then simply take a step to the side and reshoot.
+If there is a sneaky branch creeping into the frame, or maybe even someone standing in the background of your image, then simply take a step to the side and try again.
 Or if you have a zoom lens, try zooming in until the object disappears.
 It’s also important to consider what is in the background of your image.
-Try to look for clutter-free backgrounds or settings for your images and don’t be afraid to move yourself or your subject to get that better shot.
+Try to look for clutter-free backgrounds or settings for your images and don’t be afraid to move yourself or your subject to get that better picture.

 5. Patterns, Symmetry, and Lines